 There’s more to come!

 This page was published on 1 October 2017.
 There have been a number of developments since then so there will be a major update in October 2018.
-To stay informed subscribe by email (box to the left) or follow me on Twitter and Instagram.
+To stay informed subscribe by email (under the menu) or follow me on Twitter and Instagram.

 A tea towel from the Workers Paradise, taken with my trusty iPhone 5s, September 2018.